 A few years ago, I bought one of these cool metal address plaques for a rental property I own.

-It cost me $50 – so it wasn't necessarily cheap, and this definitely wasn't a “need”… but even so – I have to say, this thing was a HUGE improvement on the worn out, disgusting address numbers that were plastered on this duplex when I bought it.
+It cost me $50 and this definitely wasn't a “need”… but even so – this thing was a HUGE improvement on the worn-out, disgusting address numbers that were plastered on the duplex when I bought it.

 Was it a smart use of my money – to spend cash on something that simply enhances the aesthetic curb appeal, but doesn't directly put more money in my pocket each month?

-I thought it was a good topic for discussion, because after all… when there is no discernable increase in revenue because of an investment, does this kind of thing make good financial sense?
+I thought it was a good topic for discussion, because after all… when there is no discernable increase in revenue because of small improvements like this, does this kind of thing still make good financial sense?

 Note: You can get the exact address plaque from this video right here.

 Well, I think some of the dollars you spend on your real estate investments won't give you a dollar-for-dollar return like this.
 In the same way that communities spend money on parks and public services, they may never see a direct return on these kinds of dollars spent, but you'd better believe it adds a certain element of value to everyone who lives in the area (whether they realize it for not).

 When your goal is to make your property a nice, desirable place to be (whether that means spending money on new doors, new windows, new siding, new flooring, new appliances, etc), you are going to see that value return to you somewhere down the line – in the form of:

 - Tenants who treat your property with more respect.